 Easy, wholesome, and fresh, this sprouted moong salad or mung salad uses a few simple Indian spices like turmeric and cumin for maximum flavor.
 Soy-free, gluten-free and nut-free.

-I have for you today a very simple, very nutritious and very delicious sprouted moong salad or mung bean salad that, in my part of India, goes by the name of Moong Usal.
+I have for you today a very simple, very nutritious and very delicious sprouted moong salad or mung bean salad that, in the part of India I come from, goes by the name of Moong Usal.

-There’s something about sprouting beans that brings out the poet in me.
+There's something about sprouting beans that brings out the poet in me.
 Watching those tiny little white squiggles shoot out of the legume and grow, like magic, over a period of days and sometimes just hours makes my jaw drop in wonder to this day, no matter how many times I do it.
 And as a cook and an eater, I love just how delicious and nutritious these little nuggets are.
 Not to mention versatile.
-You can pile them into a sandwich, cook them into a curry like this classic Moogache Molay Gathi, turn them into an eggless omelet, or just saute them a little, add a dash of salt and pepper, squeeze on some lemon, and you’ve got a dish to die for.
+You can pile them into a sandwich, cook them into a curry like this Easy Bean Sprouts Curry, turn them into a sprouted moong chilla, a vegan omelet, or just saute them a little, add a dash of salt and pepper, squeeze on some lemon, and you've got a dish to die for.

 Once you have your sprouted beans all set to go, my Moong Usal comes together in minutes with a minimal number of ingredients that you should already have in your pantry.
-Usal is a classic Maharashtrian dish– food from my mother’s land.
-Maharashtrians use a special kind of spice blend– goda masala, which includes coconut– to make usal and you can look up my recipe for goda masala in my DIY spice blends list, if you have a mind to make it.
+Usal is a classic Maharashtrian dish-- food from my mother's land.
+Maharashtrians use a special kind of spice blend-- goda masala, which includes coconut-- to make usal and you can look up my recipe for goda masala in my making the spice mixes at home list, if you have a mind to make it.
 But because this is a minimalist, easy version I used garam masala which you likely already have in your spice box.